pirates04/first-repo-from-me/README.md

 # first-repo-from-me
-this is the first repo made by SB
+this is the first repo made by SB..and this is manually changed